 Making Smart Hospitals Useful

 Smart hospitals are arriving, driven by the vision to enhance the patient experience, reduce operational burden, and improve hospital workflow.
-We explore how the technology employed in patient rooms better supports patients' needs.
+We explore how the technology employed in patient rooms better supports patients' and employees' needs.

 Designing Technology for Individuals with Spinal Cord Injury to Facilitate Self-care Adherence